 17. source:

 The ‘source:‘ search operator tells Google to show results from only a specific website or domain.
-This can be useful if you want to find information on a specific topic from a particular site.
-For example, if you wanted to find information about Google from The Verge, you would use the following search query: google source:technastic.com
+This can be useful in finding information on a specific topic from a particular site.
+For example, if you want to find information about Google from The Verge, you would use the following search query: google source:technastic.com.

 18. in

-While Google search has a built-in unit converter, there is also a simple search operator that lets you convert one unit into another quickly.
+While Google Search has a built-in unit converter, there is also a simple search operator to quickly convert one unit into another.
 For example, if you want to convert centimeters into inches, dollars into pounds, one language into another, and so on, you can use it as shown below.

 19. movie: